shpegun60/dallas_temperature_FSM_HAL/README.md

 	}
 }
 ```
-for get temp and id devices go to  "DallasTemperatureData" declaration
+for get temperature and id devices go to  "DallasTemperatureData" declaration